Post-active duty — Post-traumatic stress disorder (PTSD)?

 How can I help my boyfriend cope with PTSD?
 He just got back from Iraq.

-It's important to remember that all traumas, whether physical, emotional, or psychological, take time to heal, and the length of time varies for everyone.
-There is no right way to heal from an experience such as serving in Iraq, but having a supportive and educated partner like you can only help your boyfriend recover more quickly and with greater ease.
+Keep in mind that all traumas, whether physical, emotional, or psychological, take time to heal, and the length of time varies for everyone.
+There’s no right way to heal from an experience such as serving in Iraq, but having a supportive and educated partner such as yourself can only help your boyfriend in the process of recovery.